 Abu Dhabi Commercial Bank

-Abu Dhabi Commercial Bank (ADCB) is a full-service bank providing a comprehensive range of financial products and services including corporate and private banking, personal banking, investment banking, wealth management and Shariah-compliant banking.
-ADCB is the third-largest bank in the United Arab Emirates with total assets of US$79.5 billion, customer loans of US$46 billion, customer deposits of US$50.2 billion and shareholders’ equity of US$8.7 billion.
-It maintains 50 branches and 360 ATMs across the UAE as well as 2 branches in India, offshore branch in Jersey and representative offices in Singapore and London.
+Abu Dhabi Commercial Bank (ADCB) is a full-service bank providing corporate and private banking, personal banking, investment banking and wealth management.
+It is the third-largest bank in the United Arab Emirates with total assets of US$80 billion, customer loans of US$46 billion, customer deposits of US$50 billion and shareholders’ equity of US$8.7 billion.
+It maintains 50 local branches and 360 ATMs as well as 2 branches in India, offshore branch in Jersey and representative offices in Singapore and London.
 The total number of direct employees including subsidiaries exceeds 5,000 people.

 Dubai Islamic Bank

-Dubai Islamic Bank (DIB) is the biggest Islamic bank in the United Arab Emirates in terms of total assets.
+Dubai Islamic Bank (DIB) is one of the leading banks in the UAE.
 It offers a wide range of products and services to retail, corporate, private and institutional clients through more than 90 branches across all of the Emirates.
 DIB's core business areas include personal and business banking, corporate and investment banking, treasury, real estate and contracting finance.
 The company serves over 1.6 million customers and employs more than 4,200 people.
 As at 31 March 2019, DIB’s total assets and deposits reached US$62 billion and US$44 billion, respectively.

 Mashreq Bank, incorporated in the Emirate of Dubai in 1967, is the fifth-largest and the oldest privately owned bank in the UAE.
 The Bank changed its name from Bank of Oman to Mashreq in 1993.
-The company provides retail, commercial and investment banking, mobile and online banking, brokerage and asset management services through 44 domestic branches and overseas offices including locations in the UK, Kuwait, Hong Kong, Qatar and the United States.
-Mashreq Group’s consolidated assets amounted to US$37.4 billion at September 2018.
+The company offers retail, commercial and investment banking, mobile and online banking, brokerage and asset management services through 44 domestic branches and overseas offices including locations in the UK, Kuwait, Hong Kong, Qatar and the United States.
+Mashreq Group’s consolidated assets amounted to US$38 billion at December 2018.

 Abu Dhabi Islamic Bank